 The SA Plot provides a view of study data in slope-area space - not in geographic space.
-The data in the plot are derived from a feature table (FTab), which points to a dBase file created by SINMAP.
-The file is created by extracting data from the Slope
+The data in the plot are derived from two text files (demnamrtp, demnamelsf), created by SINMAP.
+The file is created by extracting data from the Slope theme, Contributing Area theme, and the Landslides/Seeps theme.
+The demnamertp file has the following fields: